kikiraihan/google_translate_widget_without_upper_iframe/README.md

 The second script hides the unwanted top iframe bar.

-3. Modify tags within the body:
+3. Modify tags within the body: here the tags:
-Tags with the class notranslate indicate sections that will not be translated.
+- Tag with the class notranslate indicate sections that will not be translated.
-Tags with the class translate indicate sections that will be translated.
+- Tag with the class translate indicate sections that will be translated.
-The div tag with the class google_translate_button is where the translate button will appear.
+- The div tag with the class google_translate_button is where the translate button will appear.